 Electrical burns occur when an electrical current runs directly from an external source into the body.
 These burns can cause the individual to incur internal burns in several areas including the point of entry and exit as well as all of the muscles and tissues in between.
 Electrical burns can prove to be quite serious as the bones, blood vessels and nerves can be damages.
 It is not uncommon for the individual to experience a heart attack from the shock of the burn.

 A burn attorney should have the knowledge necessary to help you obtain compensation for your medical expenses, pain and suffering, and emotional trauma.
-As St. Louis injury attorney, I represent individuals in both Missouri and Illinois suffering from burn injuries of all types.
+As a St. Louis injury attorney, I represent individuals in both Missouri and Illinois suffering from burn injuries of all types.
 If you have been injured, please contact us for a free evaluation at (800) 517-0602.